Sarah-Wach/sarah-wach/transformation.md

 For the menu on the side I used a navigation drawer, it provides access to destinations in the app.
 It is identifiable as a navigation menu because of the placement and list-style content.
 It is also organized and the content is contextual to the content on the screen.
 The colorful circles before each bulletpoint in the menu belong to the color-matched diagramms on the screen.

 Each of the diagrams has a data label that appears when the mouse hovers over it.
 The diagrams have their color, which reflects each value accordingly.

 ![color](/assets/vergleich_colors.png)

 All colors are based on the material color system.
-The meaning of the colors should be the same, I just adjusted the right shade of material.
+The meaning of the colors are the same, I just adjusted the right shade of material.